Travel Vaccines and Advice for Japan

 Currency restriction for both entry and exit is 1,000,000 Japanese yen.
 If traveling with more, it must be declared.

-What is the Climate in Japan?
+What Is the Climate in Japan?

 Much like most places in the U.S., the majority of Japan remains temperate and experience the four seasons.
 The country boasts many different landscapes.
 Although it is small, from one end to the other, the island can differ year round.
 Regardless of the time of year, Japan does experience a high percentage of humidity and will be rainy off and on.